 The Learning Laboratory

-The proposed trail loop is designed as a series of phased projects beginning with two formalized trailheads connected to wildlife observation decks by an all persons trail.
+The proposed trail loop is designed as a series of phased projects beginning with two trailheads connected to wildlife observation decks by an all persons trail.
 This phased plan focuses initially on connecting the public school system, recreation center, and senior facilities to a place for outdoor recreation, interpretive and hands-on environmental education, narrative experience of the social and environmental history of the site, and wildlife viewing.
 The design bolsters the ecological health of the site by inspiring stewardship in visitors, protecting water quality through active monitoring and stormwater pretreatment, and sustainable trail design.
 Click here to see the trail plan in its entirety.

 • Universal accessible trails and interpretive educational stations